 You'll examine storytelling within the documentary form, which will encourage you to undertake a documentary journey that reveals unexpected realities.
 Through collaborative working, you'll gain confidence in understanding the stories and kinds of storytelling that are appropriate to documentary filmmaking.

 Providing a cultural, critical, theoretical and historical overview of the ways in which selected filmmakers from a variety of international contexts have responded to real-life events.
 A selection of fiction and non-fiction moving image texts that take real-life events as their starting points will be explored and a range of relevant theoretical and interpretative approaches will be employed to analyse their production and consumption.

 This optional unit will allow you to spend a period of time in an overseas educational institution.

 You'll develop your knowledge and technical skills in film production to a level that will enable you to work creatively and professionally at the end of your course.
-The unit offers you an opportunity to define your intended area of film practice and to find crew roles in short film productions which will support your chosen field.
-This is a portfolio unit in which you will work on more than one project and through an ‘Individual Learning Agreement’ negotiated with the unit leaders, you will balance two or more roles in order to fulfil the weight of production work required by this unit.
+The unit offers you an opportunity to define your intended area of film practice.
+This is a portfolio unit in which you will work on more than one project and through negotiation with your teaching staff, you will balance two or more roles in order to fulfil the weight of production work required.